acsr/xpath_extractor/README.rst

 xpath_extractor
 ===============

-Quick & Dirty Content Crawler for Jupyter Notebbook using httrack and xpath locator with Python
+Quick & Dirty Content Crawler suitable for Jupyter Notebook using httrack and xpath locator with Python

+.. note:: This is not a bullet proof tutorial!
+The docs are work in progress.
+It was shown in the WEB SCRAPING Session by Jochen Wersdörfer, Armin Stross-Radschinski during the PythonCamp Cologne 2018.
+Visitors of the PythonCamp Session [5] will find some gems.

 Prerequisites
 =============